robertbasic/pugdebug/README.md

 ## slack

-There's a slack created for pugdebug at https://pugdebug.slack.com/
+There's a slack created for [pugdebug](https://pugdebug.slack.com/).

 If you would like access, open a [new ticket](https://github.com/robertbasic/pugdebug/issues).